Deutherius/Gantry-bowing-induced-Z-offset-correction-through-relative-reference-index/README.md

 There is another way which worked for me (but I am absolutely definitely not telling you to do the same, ever) - take your old bed mesh that works for you (i.e. all your Z offset setup works with *this one mesh*).
 It has a value of 0 in the middle.
 The corner of your choice will have a large value, say 0.15 mm.
 If you now move the RRI to that corner (and take the mesh again to update it!), your middle point will measure -0.15 mm.
 You need to *add* this value to your position_endstop, i. e. if your old position_endstop was -1.2, it will be -1.35 after changing RRI to the corner. **IF YOU USE A DIFFERENT ENDSTOP SYSTEM, THINK TWICE ABOUT WHAT YOU ARE DOING**.
 Whatever system you use, your end result needs to be that your nozzle is *further from the bed* than it was before.
 Be careful, if you are not sure, just redo the Z calibration.
 I don't want to be responsible for your PEI.

-## But I load a previously-taken mesh instead of taking one before every print
+## But I load a previously-taken mesh instead of taking a fresh one before every print

 You shouldn't do that unless you always print from the same start conditions.
 But if you are a rebel and want to do it anyway, you will have to take a new mesh, the old one is tied to the old RRI (has a 0 in the middle).
 Or just manually subtract the corner's value from all points, you renegade.